Leo960809/GDOT/README.md

 # GDOT

-Data Crawler for GeoPi and Bid Express
+Data Crawler for GeoPi, BidX and BidTab.